An Evolutionary Framework for the Acquisition of Symbolic Cognition by Homo sapiens, by Ian Tattersall

 Just read I.A and VIII, about 2 pages, to get the flavor of what Lettvin discovered about frogs.

-If you wish, you may use the Tattersall paper as a amnesty substitution for some prior assignment you have not yet done.
-Identify that assignment, do the work indicated, but use the Tattersall paper rather than whatever was originally assigned.
+If you wish, you may use these papers as a amnesty substitution for some prior assignment you have not yet done.
+Identify that assignment, do the work indicated, but use these papers rather than the ones originally assigned.

 Otherwise, you do not have to write anything in any form.
 Just think about the following: